Skip to content

 One of them is undoubtedly Surfshark, a provider that we want to compare with ExpressVPN, which is a more expensive solution.
-Conversely, ExpressVPN is, for us, the best provider you can currently get, and despite its less affordable price, it’s still more than worth getting it.
+Conversely, ExpressVPN is, for us, among the best providers you can currently get, and despite its less affordable price, it’s still more than worth getting.

 The goal of today’s Surfshark vs ExpressVPN comparison is to see if a more expensive VPN is drastically better.
 Also, if you’re thinking about getting any of these two providers, we want to tell you which one is more reliable so that you can make an easier choice.